spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/view-mode-switch/README.md

 # view-mode-switch (molecule)

-A layout switch with two viewing modes: grid and list.
+A layout switch menu with two view modes: grid and list.

 ## Code sample